SyncFree/crdtdb/tutorial/1-get-started.md

 for us.
 You can watch the words go by, or do something else.
 I'm going for coffee, back in a bit...

+NOTE: Nicholas Rutherford reported that this (partially) failed for him, it seems that some dependancy failed to download.
+If you do see a fleeting failure, please run `make rel` again.
+I blame github.
+Someone should talk to them about scalable, fault-tolerant systems.
+Really.

 ## Ping?

 If all went well (email me if it didn't, or put it on the SyncFree